Confirm-Solutions/imprint/docs/design/model/model.md

 scaling of the critical values, e.g. z-score values, chi-squared values, etc.).
 These critical values are only ever used within `Model`-related classes, so the user is free to decide the context;
-`Accumulator` and `KevlarBound` objects never work with these critical values directly.
+`Accumulator` and `ImprintBound` objects never work with these critical values directly.
 The critical values solely exist to define the sequence of models and to compute the false rejections during simulations.